Enrique1987/databricks/01_01_Data_Enginner_Associate/Exam-Preparation-Certified-Data-Engineer.md

 ```

-Which of the following statements correctly identifies the error and the stage at which the error was thrown?
+#### Which of the following statements correctly identifies the error and the stage at which the error was thrown?
 Select one response.

-LIVE.orders_bronze needs to be changed to STREAM(LIVE.orders_bronze).
+&nbsp;&nbsp;&nbsp;&nbsp;LIVE.orders_bronze needs to be changed to STREAM(LIVE.orders_bronze).
 The error will be detected during the Initializing stage.

-**A SELECT statement needs to be added to create the columns for the transactions_silver table.
+&nbsp;&nbsp;&nbsp;&nbsp;**A SELECT statement needs to be added to create the columns for the transactions_silver table.
 The error will be detected during the Initializing stage.**

-The EXPECT statement needs to be changed to EXPECT (order_timestamp is NOT NULL).
+&nbsp;&nbsp;&nbsp;&nbsp;The EXPECT statement needs to be changed to EXPECT (order_timestamp is NOT NULL).
 The error will be detected during the Setting Up Tables stage.

-A SELECT statement needs to be added to create the columns for the transactions_silver table.
+&nbsp;&nbsp;&nbsp;&nbsp;A SELECT statement needs to be added to create the columns for the transactions_silver table.
 The error will be detected during the Setting Up Tables stage.

-LIVE.orders_bronze needs to be changed to STREAM(LIVE.orders_bronze).
+&nbsp;&nbsp;&nbsp;&nbsp;LIVE.orders_bronze needs to be changed to STREAM(LIVE.orders_bronze).
 The error will be detected during the Setting Up Tables stage.

-#### Which of the following statements accurately describes the difference in behavior between 	s and live tables?
+#### Which of the following statements accurately describes the difference in behavior between 	Live Views and live tables?
 Select one response.

 *remembering*
 **Live Tables**: Tables that are define within a DLT pipeline.
 The data within these tables is written to disk,
 they support features like enforcing data quality, versioning and transactional guarantees.
 **Live Views**: They are intermediate or temporary views taht are used within the context of a DLT pipeline.
 They allow you to manipulate and transform datga within a pipeline,
 but do not store results to a disk as a persistent table does.

-knowing that definition, the most acurate answer is:
+####knowing that definition, the most acurate answer is:

-Live tables can be used to enforce data quality, while views do not have the same guarantees in schema enforcement.
+&nbsp;&nbsp;&nbsp;&nbsp;Live tables can be used to enforce data quality, while views do not have the same guarantees in schema enforcement.

-**The results of live tables are stored to disk, while the results of views can only be referenced from within the DLT pipeline in which they are defined.**
+&nbsp;&nbsp;&nbsp;&nbsp;**The results of live tables are stored to disk, while the results of views can only be referenced from within the DLT pipeline in which they are defined.**

-Live tables can be used with a stream as its source, while live views are incompatible with structured streaming.
+&nbsp;&nbsp;&nbsp;&nbsp;Live tables can be used with a stream as its source, while live views are incompatible with structured streaming.

-Metrics for live tables can be collected and reported, while data quality metrics for views are abstracted to the user.
+&nbsp;&nbsp;&nbsp;&nbsp;Metrics for live tables can be collected and reported, while data quality metrics for views are abstracted to the user.

-The results of live tables can be viewed through a Directed Acyclic Graph (DAG), while the results for live views cannot.
+&nbsp;&nbsp;&nbsp;&nbsp;The results of live tables can be viewed through a Directed Acyclic Graph (DAG), while the results for live views cannot.

 #### A data engineer needs to add a file path to their DLT pipeline.
 They want to use the file path throughout the pipeline as a parameter for various statements and functions.
-Which of the following options can be specified during the configuration of a DLT pipeline in order to allow this?
-Select one response.
+**Which of the following options can be specified during the configuration of a DLT pipeline in order to allow this?
+Select one response.**

 They can add a widget to the notebook and then perform a string substitution of the file path.